bear/ronkyuu/README.md

 This is done to allow for external scripts or calls to be made to update the static site and/or data files.

+Right now I'm going to use a very simple "plugin" style for inbound, outbound and posts where any .py file found in a directory is imported as a module.
+This will, I think, let me use the event plugins via the command line, but also via things like WebHooks because I can create a Flask listener for WebHook urls and then call the event plugins.

 Events consist of the event type and a payload - not much else is really needed.